omnichannel vs multichannel

 Before we move to understanding the key differences between omnichannel vs multichannel marketing, it is important to understand what each type of marketing stands for on its own.

-First, let’s start by defining what is omnichannel marketing.
+First, let’s start by defining what is omnichannel marketing

 Omnichannel marketing is a holistic approach that uses multiple communication channels to help businesses interact with their customers.
 However, they are all integrated to offer the customer a personalized experience across all platforms.